jay-hodgson/Sage-Governance-Documents/Terms.md

     <h3>Dispute Resolution and Arbitration</h3>

 <p><strong>19.1 &nbsp;&nbsp; Generally.</strong> Except as described in Section 19.2 (Exceptions) and 19.3
-(Opt-Out), you and Sage agree that every dispute arising in connection with these Terms, the Service, or communications from us will be resolved through binding arbitration.
-Arbitration uses a neutral arbitrator instead of a judge or jury, is less formal than a court proceeding, may allow for more limited discovery than in court, and is subject to very limited review by courts.
-This agreement to arbitrate disputes includes all claims whether based in contract, tort, statute, fraud, misrepresentation, or any other legal theory, and regardless of whether a claim arises during or after the termination of these Terms.
-Any dispute relating to the interpretation, applicability, or enforceability of this binding arbitration agreement will be resolved by the arbitrator.</p>
+(Opt-Out), you and Sage agree that every dispute arising in connection ith these Terms, the Service, or communications from us will be esolved through binding arbitration.
+Arbitration uses a neutral rbitrator instead of a judge or jury, is less formal than a court roceeding, may allow for more limited discovery than in court, and is ubject to very limited review by courts.
+This agreement to arbitrate isputes includes all claims whether based in contract, tort, statute, raud, misrepresentation, or any other legal theory, and regardless of hether a claim arises during or after the termination of these Terms. ny dispute relating to the interpretation, applicability, or nforceability of this binding arbitration agreement will be resolved by he arbitrator.</p>

-<p> YOU UNDERSTAND AND AGREE THAT, BY ENTERING INTO THESE TERMS, YOU AND SAGE ARE EACH WAIVING
-THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.</p>
+<p> YOU UNDERSTAND AND AGREE THAT, BY ENTERING INTO THESE TERMS, YOU AND SAGE ARE EACH WAIVING HE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.</p>

 <p><strong>19.2 &nbsp;&nbsp; Exceptions.</strong> Although we are agreeing to arbitrate most disputes
     between us, nothing in these Terms will be deemed to waive,